tsuz/bitzenbu-support/.github/ISSUE_TEMPLATE/feature_request.md

 Before creating this ticket, please search whether this is already ticketed.
 If that is the case, please add thumbs up emoji on that ticket to show that you need it.
 If it's not documented, please answer the below questions clearly.
-Not answering it in depth will require If the questions below are not answered clearly, it can be closed right away.
+If the questions below are not answered clearly, it can delay the process.

 -->

-## Feature Request
+## 🚀 Feature Request

 ### What is the feature you want to see in Bitzenbu?